Why do general contractors use concrete sensors?

 - Reduced heat development

-The brown-ish color is often “just” an architectural/design challenge, while the reduced internal heat development from the hydration will have a significant impact on the curing process.
-The reduced heating can be an advantage on very big and thick castings, where you often use retarders and cooling to avoid high maximum and high-temperature variations in the cross-section.
-But the low heat development can also be a challenge on most castings where you need to achieve a certain early strength fast.
+The brownish colour is often “just” an architectural/design challenge, while the reduced internal heat development from the hydration will significantly impact the curing process.
+Reduced heating can be an advantage on big and thick castings, where you often use retarders and cooling to avoid high maximum and high-temperature variations in the cross-section.
+But the low heat development can also be a challenge on most castings where you must achieve a certain early strength fast.
 Therefore, it is crucial to keep track of the temperature and strength development of the concrete by using sensors.

 Which structures can I use the sensors for?